angelalim88/Satoshi-Bank-ChatBot/readme.md

 ## 💡 What is HaloSatoshi?

 **HaloSatoshi** is a 24/7 AI-powered chatbot service by Satoshi Bank, designed to assist customers with a wide range of requests.
-Whether you're seeking general information or need to report an issue, HaloSatoshi is ready to help with topics such as:
+Whether you're seeking general information or need to report/request specific services, HaloSatoshi is ready to help with specific topics such as:

-- 1. Opening a new account
+1. Opening a new account
-- 2. Reporting a mistaken transfer
+2. Reporting a mistaken transfer
-- 3. Blocking an account due to repeated ATM PIN errors
+3. Blocking an account due to repeated ATM PIN errors
-- 4. Handling failed transactions with deducted balances
+4. Handling failed transactions with deducted balances
-- 5. Recovering forgotten PIN/password
+5. Recovering forgotten PIN/password
-- 6. Requesting a new token
+6. Requesting a new token
-- 7. Blocking an account due to fraud
+7. Blocking an account due to fraud
-- 8. Updating personal data (KTP, phone number, email, etc.)
+8. Updating personal data (KTP, phone number, email, etc.)
-- 9. Reporting a lost or swallowed ATM card
+9. Reporting a lost or swallowed ATM card

 ---